MarianaCLages/LAPR2/docs/SprintB/US09/US9.md

 **From the client clarifications:**

-> **Question:** Does a type of test holds any atributte besides it's name and collecting methods?
+> **Question:** Does a type of test holds any attribute besides its name and collecting methods?
 >
 > **Answer:** The attributes for a new test type are:
 >   .
 Code: five alphanumeric characters.
 The code is not automatically generated.